mg-cloud/giteapy/docs/AdminApi.md

 # create an instance of the API class
 api_instance = giteapy.AdminApi(giteapy.ApiClient(configuration))
-username = 'username_example' # str | username of the user that will own the created organization organization = giteapy.CreateOrgOption() # CreateOrgOption |
+username = 'username_example' # str | username of the user who will own the created organization organization = giteapy.CreateOrgOption() # CreateOrgOption |

 try: